qwerthjkl45/master-thesis/DPED/README.md

+Directories:
-need to download imagenet-vgg-verydeep-19.mat to vgg_pretrained/
+1. vgg_pretrained: need to download imagenet-vgg-verydeep-19.mat to vgg_pretrained/
+2. models: the folder to store the proposed model

 train model:
 1. run run.sh: to start training the model with Unet architecture generator